harpowned/not-so-dumb-home/README.md

-# openheat
+# Not-so-dumb-home
-Automatic scheduler and remote control for home heating
+Because I wouldn't go as far as to call it smart..

+Not-so-dumb-home 2.0 is in development, it's NOT READY!

 # Description and features
-Openheat is the core of a small home automation project, with the following features:
+ Not-so-dumb-home is the core of a small home automation project, with the following features:
  - Automatic control of a thermostat
 	- Monitoring of ambient temperature (readings are stored into a Zabbix server)
 	- Periodic change of temperature (every monday at 5, set temperature to 21 degrees)
 	- Exceptions (On the 15th of January, from 7 to 13, ignore normal programming and set 18 degrees instead)
  - Reading of a power meter
 	- Periodic reading of the power meter and storing data into a Zabbix server
+- Integration with Home Assistant

 # Why yet another programmer?
 I have underfloor heating in my new home.
 Yay!